Top AI Models

 by Meta

-Meta's open-source large language model available in 8B, 70B, and 405B parameter sizes.
-Trained on 15 trillion tokens with an 8K context window, offering significantly improved reasoning and multimodal capabilities.
+Meta's open-source large language model available in various parameter sizes up to 405B (Llama 3.1).
+Trained on 15 trillion tokens with context windows up to 128K, offering significantly improved reasoning and multimodal capabilities.

 Pros